 Formula and Matching Requirements

-Statutory formulas are not applicable to this program.
-This program has no matching requirements.
-Match is not required for this grant program; however, applicants are encouraged to maximize the impact of Federal grant dollars by contributing the costs of their project.
+Grants will be made for amounts up to 100 percent of the costs of the programs or projects contained in the approved applications.
+Match is not required for this grant program; however, applicants are encouraged to maximize the impact of Federal dollars by contributing to the cost of the project.
 Supplemental contributions may be cash, in-kind services, or a combination of both.
-MOE requirements are not applicable to this program.

 Length and Time Phasing of Assistance